0chain/zboxcli/README.md

   predefined by `0chain`.
 See [newallocation](#free-storage-allocation) for further details.
 * `otherwise` Update an allocation applying the settings indicated by the remaining parameters.

+If not a `free_storage` update, then tokens will come from those locked.
+If there are

 | Parameter     | Required | Description                                            | Valid Values |
 |---------------|----------|--------------------------------------------------------|--------------|